dilpreet701/Dilpreet-Ormuco-Test/Readme.md

 => now we know elements are in sorted order of accessed_time, we will simply find a first node which does not expire at some operation x and remove all the nodes before that as they all would have been expired

-=> we are checkinga nd removing expired cache entries before every operation such as put,fetch and show
+=> we are checking and removing expired cache entries before every operation such as put,fetch and show

 => all the edge cases have been taken care of and handled